-- Expertise in Medical Autopsy and ability to develop autopsy case-based educational material is required for 2024. - Attendance at in-person meetings is preferred. - Board certified anatomic pathologist. - Interest in advancing and promoting autopsy pathology. - Knowledge of specific organ systems(s) (desirable).
+- Attendance at in-person meetings is preferred. - Board certified anatomic pathologist. - Interest in advancing and promoting autopsy pathology. - Knowledge of specific organ systems(s) (desirable).

 - Edit, author, and produce CAP educational offerings.

 - Quality assurance experience.

 - Quality improvement experience.

 - Participation in publications.

 - Contribute content to the annual meeting.

 - Educate CAP members on principles and practices of autopsy pathology.

 - Improve communication skills.

 - Promote the autopsy to other pathologists, the medical community, and the public.